alex65536/owlchess/README.md

 _Safe_: the library prevents you from creating an invalid board or making an invalid move.
 While such safety is usually a good thing, it is enforces by runtime checks, which can slow down your program.
-For example, validation is `owlchess::moves::make_move` makes this function about 30-50% slower.
+For example, validation in `owlchess::Move::make` makes this function about 30-50% slower.
 So, if performance really matters, you may use unsafe APIs for speedup.

 ## Examples